Snowshoes vs crampons: which do you need?

 Are crampons good for snow?

 Crampons really work best on icy terrain and hard packed snow.
-They were originally designed for ice climbing and are now commonly used by mountaineers to stay surefooted on steep icy slopes and for frozen activities such as glacier hiking.
+They are used by mountaineers to stay surefooted on steep icy slopes, as well as for activities such as glacier hiking and, on the other extreme, ice climbing.
 There are hiking crampons these days that have shorter spikes.
 They won’t, however, keep you afloat in deep snow, so if you’re looking for something to hike on low angle, snow-covered trails in places like Colorado and Vermont, you’ll definitely want a pair of snowshoes.

 Can you use snowshoes on ice?